Higher chromatic Thom spectra via unstable homotopy theory: Some Thom spectra

 \subsection{Related Thom spectra}

 We now introduce several Thom spectra related to the $\E{1}$-rings $T(n)$ described in the previous section; some of these were introduced in \cite{tmf-witten}.
 (Relationships to $T(n)$ will be further discussed in Section \ref{thom-wood}.)
-For the reader's convenience, we have included a table of the spectra introduced below with internal references to their definitions at the beginning of this section.
+For the reader's convenience, we have included a table of the spectra introduced below with internal references to their definitions at the beginning of this section. \begin{remark} Recall (e.g., from \cite[Section 4.4]{green}) that under the map